Underrated 80 films posters

 You may notice that quite a few entries on this list are dark fantasy flicks aimed at kids.
 This is because I was barely a nipper when the 80s came to the end and saw these films at an impressionable age when they could make lasting (and often traumatic!) impressions!

-Nevertheless, the impressive animation and eerie mood make it well worth revisiting.
+Nevertheless, The Black Cauldron‘s impressive animation and eerie mood make it well worth revisiting.
 The story is simplistic, and some of the characters are beyond annoying (Gurgi is basically the 80s Jar Jar Binks), but John Hurt’s performance as The Horned King alone elevates this into a superior animated effort.

 The Brave Little Toaster (1987)